ConnectAI-E/GitMaya/README.md

 Before deploying GitMaya, you need to create a Feishu bot application and obtain authorization for your GitHub application.

+### 1. Install GitHub Application

+You need to create a GitHub app at first, for details refer to [Deploy GitHub App From Scratch](https://connect-ai.feishu.cn/wiki/SukVwnhlIiTaeHkFEi2c5JGinrb).

-### 1. Feishu Bot Application
+### 2. Install Feishu Bot Application

+After installing the GitHub application, proceed to bind the Feishu application.
 The Feishu bot application can be set up with the help of [**`botops`**](https://github.com/ConnectAI-E/botops). (recommended)

 ```fish
 # gitmaya.botops.example.json provided in the project
 npx botops deploy gitmaya.botops.example.json
 ```

-or by referring to the official [Deploy Feishu App Bot From Scratch](https://connect-ai.feishu.cn/wiki/Qwq0wmamFiFTaXk1hfocwfpNnqf?from=from_copylink).
+or by referring to [Deploy Feishu App Bot From Scratch](https://connect-ai.feishu.cn/wiki/Qwq0wmamFiFTaXk1hfocwfpNnqf?from=from_copylink).

-### 2. GitHub Application

-For the GitHub app, please refer to [Deploy GitHub App From Scratch](https://connect-ai.feishu.cn/wiki/SukVwnhlIiTaeHkFEi2c5JGinrb).

 ## 🛳 Self Hosting